-We will align our resources of people, time, technology, and money to make progress.
-GRADUATION REQUIREMENTS To be eligible for a Glenbard diploma, beginning with the class of 2013, a student must earn twenty-three credits including the required three credits of Physical Education and the classroom phase of Driver Education.
+- Intentionally develops and shares identities and intersectionality of self - Respects diverse backgrounds and seeks varied points of view to deepen understanding - Creates community through mutual respect - Understands own biases and reflects on them regularly - Actively works to develop empathy for others - Finds opportunities to embrace and affirm one's authentic self COLLABORATES - Inspires and motivates others toward a common purpose - Takes responsibility for self and team through shared, focused leadership - Receives, provides and learns from constructive feedback - Values and understands mutual accountability to the mission - Optimizes digital tools to learn and grow with others - Is generous in sharing ideas with others GRADUATION REQUIREMENTS To be eligible for a Glenbard diploma, beginning with the class of 2013, a student must earn twenty-three credits including the required three credits of Physical Education and the classroom phase of Driver Education.
 No more than six credits earned at the Technology Center of DuPage and/or Cooperative Education may be applied towards graduation.
-Illinois State School Code requires that all students take the school administered SAT exam in order to receive a high school diploma from an Illinois public high school.
-A student shall successfully complete the following to be eligible to receive a Glenbard diploma: Minimum Requirements for Graduation from Glenbard Township High School District 87 Admission Requirements to Public Universities in Illinois Entrance requirements in selective colleges and universities may be considerably more stringent than those listed below Course Credits Course Requirements Credits English 3.5 English - Emphasis on written & oral 4.0 Speech 0.5 Communications & Literature Social Studies 1.5 Social Studies - Emphasis on History and 3.0 U.S.History 1.0 Government Government 0.5 Mathematics including Algebra & Geometry 3.0 Mathematics - Including Algebra, Geometry and Algebra 2/Trigonometry 3.0 Science 3.0 Science - Emphasis on Laboratory Sciences 3.0 Cultural Education 0.5 Applied Arts 0.5 7 Health Education 0.5 Consumer Education 0.5 Physical Education Driver Education 3.0 0.5 Electives 4.5 Electives - Four semesters in Foreign Language, Art or Music 2.0 Total Credits: 23.0 GENERAL INFORMATION I. EDUCATIONAL PROGRAM A. Educational Philosophy of Glenbard Township High School District 87 (Adopted December 8, 1997) The fundamental purpose of the Glenbard High Schools is to provide educational experiences that will enable each student to develop talents and capabilities in order to assume a responsible role in a global society.
+Illinois State School Code requires that all students take the school administered SAT exam in order to receive a high school diploma from an Illinois public high school. ${f A}$ student shall successfully complete the following to be eligible to receive a Glenbard diploma: Minimum Requirements for Graduation from Admission Requirements to Public Universities in Illinois Glenbard Township Entrance requirements in selective colleges and High School District 87 universities may be considerably more stringent - than those listed below Course Credits Course Requirements Cre English 3.5 English - Emphasis on written & oral Speech 0.5 Communications & Literature Social Studies 1.5 Social Studies - Emphasis on History and 3.0 Government 3.0 U.S.History 1.0 Government 0.5 Mathematics including Algebra & Geometry 3.0 Mathematics - Including Algebra, Geometry and Algebra 2/Trigonometry Science 3.0 Science - Emphasis on Laboratory Sciences Cultural Education 0.5 Applied Arts 0.5 7 Health Education 0.5 Consumer Education 0.5 - Physical Education Driver Education 3.0 0.5 Electives 4.5 Electives - Four semesters in Foreign Language, Art or Music 2.0 Total Credits: 23.0 GENERAL INFORMATION I. EDUCATIONAL PROGRAM A. Educational Philosophy of Glenbard Township High School District 87 (Adopted December 8, 1997) The fundamental purpose of the Glenbard High Schools is to provide educational experiences that will enable each student to develop talents and capabilities in order to assume a responsible role in a global society.
 While maintaining high standards for achievement, the District emphasizes the intellectual, physical, emotional and social development of each student.
 The District's educational program recognizes the dignity and worth of the individual, and seeks to preserve and enhance within each student a sense of personal responsibility and tolerance of others.
 In providing these educational experiences, the District acknowledges that the interaction between teacher and student is central.
 The District expects the use of varied teaching methods which will address different learning styles and promote active student learning, gender equity, and multicultural fairness.
 The District's commitment to education can best be fulfilled through cooperation and active involvement of teachers, parents, and other community organizations who share responsibility for the welfare and development of the student.
 The objectives of the educational program are: